perturber/StableEMRIFisher/README.md

 ### Installation and Execution
 Simply download as a zip file, extract, and run in your favorite FEW environment.
 No build is required.

-`StableEMRIFisher.py` contains the class definition, supporting function definitions, and FEW imports.
+`fisher.py` contains the StableEMRIFisher class definition, supporting function definitions, and FEW imports.

 `StableEMRIFisher_Example.ipynb` contains a simple example with results in the `TestRun` folder.